rahulsm27/Clustering_RFM/readme.md

-# RFM anlaysis on Custome Invoice Data
+# RFM anlaysis on Customer Invoice Data

 RFM analysis stands for Recency, Frequency, and Monetary analysis.
 It's a popular technique used by businesses to segment their customers based on their purchasing behavior.
 This analysis helps in identifying groups of customers for targeted marketing strategies.